 Korean Soybean Stew

-- Korean radish – 50 grams daikon ok too
+- 50 grams of Korean radish daikon ok too

-- Korean Cheongyang Chili Pepper - 1 pepper optional, this one is spicy
+- 1/3 whole Korean Cheongyang Chili Pepper optional, this one is spicy

-- Mild red chili pepper - 1 pepper optional, not-spicy - just for color
+- 1/3 whole Mild red chili pepper optional, this is for color

 Make Rice Water

 - Wash rice grains and save the residual starchy water - we'll use this as broth.
 We'll need 3 cups worth.
 You can also substitute with anchovy-kelp broth for stock.